-A software designer helping startups to grow through great design 🌱✨
+A software designer helping ambitious start-ups stand out and grow through great design. 🌱 ✨

 We noticed that the way our queue navigation caused you to go back and fourth between screens a lot.
 This added a ton of unnecessary clicks, time and frustration and prevented you from getting into the flow when dealing with a lot of customers needing your help.

 We ripped up our existing navigation and merged those two views into one that gives you an overview of all the customers that need your attention, automatically take you to the next customer each time you help someone and smoothed all that out with some fancy transitions. ✨